-In order to successfully countercondition or desensitize a dog or animal to a stimulus that stimulus must be on stimulus control.
+In order to successfully countercondition or desensitize a dog or animal to a stimulus that stimulus must be under stimulus control.

-Sound stimuli would be impossible (or extremely difficult) to D/CC to without technology.
+Sound stimuli would be impossible (or extremely difficult) to D/CC without technology.
 Is your dog reactive or afraid of a knock at the door, a doorbell ring, a vacuum cleaner, honking horns, telephone ringing, fireworks, thunder, etc?